LavenderHe/BDS522_Project/README.md

 # BDS522_FinalProject

-About demographic data and the housing market (using historical prices)in New York City.
+Statistical Analysis: about demographic data and the housing market (using historical prices) in New York City.